CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Exploration remains a critical challenge in reinforcement learning, as many existing methods either lack theoretical guarantees or fall short of practical effectiveness.
-In this paper, we introduce \cae, a lightweight algorithm that repurposes the value networks in standard deep RL algorithms to drive exploration without introducing additional parameters. \cae utilizes any linear multi-armed bandit technique and incorporates an appropriate scaling strategy, enabling efficient exploration with provable sub-linear regret bounds and practical stability.
-Notably, it is simple to implement, requiring only around $10$ lines of code.
-In complex tasks where learning an effective value network proves challenging, we propose \caep, an extension of \cae that incorporates an auxiliary network.
-This extension increases the parameter count by less than $1\%$ while maintaining implementation simplicity, adding only about 10 additional lines of code.
-Experiments on MuJoCo and MiniHack show that both \cae and \caep outperform state-of-the-art baselines, bridging the gap between theoretical rigor and practical efficiency.
+Exploration remains a fundamental challenge in reinforcement learning, as many existing methods either lack theoretical guarantees or fall short in practical effectiveness.
+In this paper, we propose \cae, \ie, the Critic as an Explorer, a lightweight approach that repurposes the value networks in standard deep RL algorithms to drive exploration, without introducing additional parameters. \cae leverages multi-armed bandit techniques combined with a tailored scaling strategy, enabling efficient exploration with provable sub-linear regret bounds and strong empirical stability.
+Remarkably, it is simple to implement, requiring only about 10 lines of code.
+For complex tasks where learning reliable value networks is difficult, we introduce \caep, an extension of \cae that incorporates an auxiliary network. \caep increases the parameter count by less than 1\% while preserving implementation simplicity, adding roughly 10 additional lines of code.
+Extensive experiments on MuJoCo, MiniHack, and Habitat validate the effectiveness of \cae and \caep, highlighting their ability to unify theoretical rigor with practical efficiency.